10-Minute Keto Garlic Bread Chaffle Recipe

 How to serve Cheesy Garlic Chaffle?

 Whether you serve the Keto Cheesy Garlic Bread Chaffle as a side to a meal or an appetizer, it is a crowd-pleaser.
-You can dip the cheesy garlic chaffle keto bread in a no-added-sugar marinara like Rao’s Pasta Sauce.
+I dip them in a no-added-sugar marinara like Rao’s Pasta Sauce.

 Storing Leftover Chaffles

 Chaffles taste the best fresh.
-To store, place in an airtight container for up to 5 days at room temperature or freeze for up to 3 months—separate frozen chaffles with wax paper.
+To store, place them in an airtight container for up to 5 days at room temperature or freeze them for up to 3 months—separate frozen chaffles with wax paper.

 Reheating Chaffles

 Fresh chaffles (within five days): Bake on a sheet at 300°F for 4-5 minutes until warmed.
-You can also use an air-fryer or mini waffle maker.
+You can also use an air-fryer.

 Frozen chaffles: Bake directly on oven rack at 325°F, flipping halfway, for 12-15 minutes.
 You can also use an air-fryer for less time.